mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Beware that in both oracle and private key access, an active adaptive attacker can follow the protocol and request to update its own credential.
-This in turn induces a signature key rotation which could provide the attacker with part or the full value of the private key depending on the architecture of the service provider.
+This in turn induces a signature key rotation which could provide the attacker with part or the full value of the private key, depending on the architecture of the service provider.

 > **RECOMMENDATION:** Signature private keys should be compartmentalized from
-> other secrets and preferably protected by a Hardware Security Module(HSM) or dedicated hardware
+> other secrets and preferably protected by a Hardware Security Module (HSM) or dedicated hardware
 > features to allow recovery of the authentication for future messages after a
 > compromise.